-While box braids are in no way a new look — women of color have been wearing them for a long time — there's been something of a revival lately.
+While box braids are in no way a new trend — women of colour have been wearing them for a long time — there's been something of a revival lately.
 Everyone from the Knowles sisters to Zoë Kravitz and Tia Mowry has been seen with them.
 It's not only a great protective hairstyle (one that keeps your hair and ends tucked in and shielded from factors like extreme weather conditions, while still promoting growth), but it's low-maintenance, convenient, and cute.
-And, with warm weather, it's a common go-to look for dealing with the harsh humidity that's sure to come.
+And, with warm weather (hopefully) right around the corner, it's a common go-to look for dealing with the harsh humidity that's sure to come.

 I talked with some hairstylists to get the lowdown on everything you need to know — from choosing your ideal braid size to the takedown process.
 Read on for what they had to say.

 Are you going for a thick, rope-like look circa Janet Jackson in Poetic Justice?
 Or, are smaller braids (think Stacey Dash as Dionne in Clueless) more your style?
 Dr. Kari Williams, hairstylist and owner of the Mahogany Hair Revolution salon in L.A., recommends taking your hair's health and thickness into account.